Florence White (campaigner): Early life

 Florence was born on 11 June 1886 in Bradford, West Yorkshire to Caroline White (nee Hargreaves) and James White.

 She was the second of three children.

 The family lived in Furnace Street, Bowling Back Lane, an area of heavy industry and textile mills.
 Caroline White was illiterate, and had been employed as a weaver.
 James White had considerable education, and published poems and political tracts.
 He had held a variety of jobs in addition to being a musician, but according to Prickett "his real vocation ... was as radical propagandist and street entertainer".
 He travelled the country selling tracts he had written himself.
 Any personal influence he had on Florence must have been limited though, as he abandoned his family in 1889 when Florence was not more than three years old, leaving Caroline to support them by taking in washing and baking work.
 Some of his publications, however, stayed in the family's possession.
 (These documents were collected by Diana Prickett for her biography of Florence White, and are kept at the West Yorkshire Archive Service in Bradford, along with the manuscript of Diana Prickett's biography.
 The biography is accessible through a scanned copy on the History to Herstory website.)

 The children attended Bowling Back Lane Board School, one of Bradford's first Board Schools after the Forster Education Act of 1870.
 Florence left school at age 12 to work in local industry (Tankard's carpet mill).
 This was the most usual form of employment for women in Bradford and other industrial areas at the time.

+During the First World War in 1916, White become engaged to Albert Whitehead, but he died a year later of pneumonia.